WLC Faculty Member Spends Fulbright Year in Germany

 Where are you spending the year?
 Describe the project you’re working on.

 The main purpose of my project is to develop and gather materials for a course on the Black German Diaspora, which I plan to teach in the Spring 2026 semester at NCSU.
-My home institution while in Germany is the University of Münster, but I will visiting other cities and universities while I am here to connect with scholars active in this field.
+My home institution while in Germany is the University of Münster, but I will be visiting other cities and universities while I am here to connect with scholars active in this field.
 There exists this idea in Germany that ‘Racism is real, but it’s in the U.S., not in Germany.’
 This sentiment is alive and well here as I see in the news, especially with the rise of representation of the far-right party, the AfD, which hold a strong majority in the former east.
 It is without question that race has long been an issue in Germany, from colonization and genocide in West Africa to a fascist regime and a divided, then united, country.
 But Germany does have its own special way of denial of this past.
 Racism exists in both the U.S. and Germany, permeating the daily lives of many citizens—often those who don’t feel truly at home in the country where they were born and raised.
 I want to collect materials while here to create a course that offers a vibrant representation of the importance of the work of the BIPOC community in German history, culture, and literature as we know it today.
 Without these voices and experiences, German society wouldn’t be what it is today.

 While at the Uni Münster, I will also help organize a Black German Studies speaker series with colleagues and graduate students from the Germanistisches Institut that will take place in April 2025.
 We are still in the initial planning phase, but this event will involve guest scholars in the field.
 In the coming weeks, I’ll travel to Berlin to meet with scholars and activists working on the experiences of East Germans of color after the fall of the Wall, in hopes to be able to invite to participate in the series.
 This experience will uniquely position me to engage with scholars in this field and forge connections for future cultural exchanges and speaker events in both the U.S. and Germany.